AdriBesson/gcpgd/README.md

 ## License
 Please cite the following paper when using the code:
-A. Besson and M. Siméoni, "New Perspectives on Generalized Finite Rate of Innovation", submitted to IEEE Signal Processing Letters, 2024.
+A. Besson, "Cadzow Projected Gradient Descent for Generalized Finite Rate of Innovation: A Quantitative Local Convergence Theory", submitted to IEEE Transactions on Signal Processing

 ```
 MIT License

-Copyright (c) 2020 Matthieu SIMEONI, Adrien BESSON, Paul HURLEY and Martin VETTERLI
+Copyright (c) 2026 Adrien BESSON

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal